zinen/node-dirigera/readme.md

   const dirigeraHub = new DirigeraHub({ hubAddress: '192.1.1.2'})
   // The next command can take up to 1 minute as it will be waiting for you to push the button.
   // it will continuously check the hub for a push.
 Once the button is pressed you will get the access token.
-  // If you done make it to the hub an error is thrown(promise reject). try {
+  // If you don't make it to the hub an error is thrown(promise reject). try {
     accessToken = await dirigeraHub.getAccessToken()
     console.log('All good.
 Here is your access token:')